A Natural Introduction to Fine-Tuning: Resolutions to fine-tuning

-where $\hbar$ is the reduced Planck's constant and $m_\pi$ is the pion mass.\\ Note how this is roughly of the same order of the age of our Universe \cite{weinberg1989cosmological}!
-Dicke pointed out that the question of the age of the Universe can only arise when the conditions are right for the existence of life.
-Hence, the Universe must be old enough so that some stars have completed their time on the main sequence and results in the production of heavy elements, and it must be young enough so that stars would still provide energy through nuclear reactions.
+where $m_\pi$ is the pion mass.\\ Note how this is roughly of the same order of the age of our Universe \cite{weinberg1989cosmological}!
+R.~Dicke pointed out that the question of the age of the Universe can only arise when the conditions are right for the existence of life.
+Hence, the Universe must be old enough so that some stars have completed their time on the main sequence and result in the production of heavy elements, and it must be young enough so that stars would still provide energy through nuclear reactions.
 Both the lower and upper bounds can be very roughly given by that quantity.
-This principle can be used in the cosmological constant problem since the Universe does contain eras and parts during/in which the effective cosmological constant takes a wide range of values.\\ \\ While I think the anthropic principle in itself it not very satisfying, the strong and very weak version just abandon the question altogether or don't even try to solve the problem, I have to admit the weak principle does contain interesting information.
-At best, it can not explain why certain constants take exactly their value, but it can provide us with upper and lower bounds based on reasonable assumptions what any other theory could do as well.
-However, I personally don't find this to be a complete resolution to the problem.
+This principle can be used in the cosmological constant problem since the Universe does contain eras and parts during which the effective cosmological constant takes a wide range of values. \\ At best, the weak version cannot explain why certain constants take exactly their value, but it can provide us with upper and lower bounds based on reasonable assumptions what any other theory could do as well.

-\subsection{Designed like Clockwork}
+\subsection{Designed like clockwork}